 - Do spring wild turkey hunters need to select and hunt in one permit area only?

-No. All spring turkey hunters, including archery-only, youth and firearms may hunt statewide, starting this year.
+No. All spring turkey hunters, including archery-only, youth and firearms may hunt statewide.
 All hunters will be asked which permit area they hunt most (to provide information on expected harvest pressure), but this does not restrict the license holder to that unit.

 Access to the Mille Lacs, Carlos Avery or Whitewater Wildlife Management Areas during time periods A-C is by lottery only.
 Any hunter with a valid spring turkey license may hunt these areas after the C time period.

 - Do I need to apply in the lottery for a time period in order to hunt spring turkey?

 No. There is no longer a need to apply in a lottery to purchase any spring turkey license.
 Spring turkey licenses for all seasons (A-F) may be purchased over the counter beginning March 1.

 - Who needs to apply in the lottery?
 When does the application period open and what’s the deadline?

 Applications were required only for firearms hunters age 18 and older who wish to hunt in the Mille Lacs, Carlos Avery or Whitewater Wildlife Management Areas.
 If you want to apply for the lottery to hunt in the Mille Lacs, Carlos Avery or Whitewater Wildlife Management Areas: